FelixFrohnertDB/Quantum-Challenge/README.md

 # Quantum-Challenge
-The Deloitte Quantum Climate Challenge 2022 aims to explore how the contribution of avia- tion to the anthropogenic climate change can be reduced by optimizing flight routes using hybrid quantum-classical algorithms.
+The Deloitte Quantum Climate Challenge 2022 aims to explore how the contribution of aviation to the anthropogenic climate change can be reduced by optimizing flight routes using hybrid quantum-classical algorithms.
 The case-study includes a sample of multiple flights with different flight paths and flight schedules.
 The flight routes are to be optimized in such a way that the warming of the climate is minimal, taking into account all flights, while at the same time being